Back to the blog

 C. Risk of Overextension

-D. Less Popular at the Elite Level
+D. Not Elite at the Highest Level

 A. Know the Theory